BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Does the price of a perpetual bond change?

 Yes.
-Even though there’s no maturity date, market interest rates, issuer credit quality, and supply-demand dynamics cause perpetual bond prices to rise or fall.
+Even though there’s no maturity date, market interest rates, issuer credit quality, and supply and demand dynamics cause perpetual bond prices to rise or fall.

 Can I sell my perpetual bond?

 Certainly.
-Perpetual bonds are tradable instruments on secondary markets—though liquidity might vary.
+Perpetual bonds are tradable instruments on secondary markets—though liquidity may vary.

 Are perpetual bonds suitable for conservative investors?

 They’re typically higher on the risk spectrum because of their indefinite duration and the absence of principal repayment.
-While coupons are appealing, credit events or rate shifts can impact capital.
-Conservative investors may prefer standard bonds or bank deposits with definite maturities.
+While coupons may be appealing, credit events or rate shifts can impact capital.
+Conservative investors may prefer standard bonds or bank deposits with definite maturities .

 Do perpetual bonds carry any risks?